 The following information regarding registration should be recorded in the registration forms if this product is given to patients who meet the following registration criteria; patients should be registered via FAX at the registration center until the target number of patients is registered.
-Patients should be registered via FAX within 2 weeks from the initiation of treatment with this product with the start date of treatment as Day 1.
+Patients should be registered via FAX within 2 weeks from the initiation of administration of this product with the start date of administration as Day 1.

-- 1) Registration criteria

-- Patients under the age of 15 years old at the initiation of treatment with this product
+- 1) Registration criteria - Patients who have not developed invasive fungal infection at the initiation of administration with this product - Patients who received hematopoietic stem cell transplantation or patients who plan to receive hematopoietic stem cell transplantation - 2) Registration data

-- Patients with invasive fungal infections

-- 2) Registration data

-Patient identification number, sex, age at the initiation of treatment, date on which treatment with this product begins, eligibility to registration criteria
+Patient identification number, sex, age at the initiation of administration, date on which administration of this product begins and eligibility to registration criteria

-[Patient Registration Center]
+[ Patient Registration Center ]

-FAX: 0120 - 007 - 233 (Accessible 24 hours a day)
+FAX No.: 0120-007-233 (Accessible 24 hours a day)